Last Updated: October 2019

 I recently renewed my Google Analytics certification by taking the Google Analytics Individual Qualification (GAIQ) exam via Google Partners.
 I certified back in the spring of 2014 and it was time to take the test again since the certification requires renewal every 18 months.

 (Update: I passed the GAIQ exam again in July 2017.
 Most of my advice below is still valid.
-I will likely also take the GAIQ test in early 2019 in order to maintain my certification.)
+I will likely also take the GAIQ test in 2019 to renew my certification.)

 GAIQ Test Observations